-There's nothing quite like the look of delight in a child's face when they're given a new toy.
-These days it seems like there are more toys to choose from than ever before.
+There's nothing quite like the look of delight on a child's face when they're given a new toy.
+And these days it seems like there are more toys to choose from than ever before.

 Labels, or instructions on the packaging, should tell you:

-- Age recommendations
+- age recommendations

-- Assembly instructions (if appropriate)
+- assembly instructions (if appropriate)

-- Proper use and supervision (if appropriate).
+- proper use and supervision (if appropriate).

 'Not suitable for children under three'

 This is a safety warning, not an indication of skill level or intelligence.
 For example, it's illegal for a toy (and any detachable parts) intended for children under three to be so small that the toy could present a choking hazard.

 Examine the toy and imagine dropping it a few times onto a hard floor, or tugging at any small parts like buttons or sewn-on eyes.
 Do they look like they'd easily break off?
 Is the assembly flimsy and likely to crack or come apart?
 If so, choose something else.

 Babies and toddlers have a special knack for getting toys dirty, not to mention chewing on them too.

-Surfaces and edges
+4. Inspect surfaces and edges

 Make sure there are no: